LEO0331/Mini_projects/CodingPractice/Notes.md

 Outside Function call (function())

 -Rule Book-
-Rule 1: Always worst Case
+- Always worst Case
-Rule 2: Remove Constants
+- Remove Constants
-Rule 3: Different inputs should have different variables.
+- Different inputs should have different variables.
 O(a+b).
 A and B arrays nested would be O(a*b), + for steps in order, * for nested steps
-Rule 4: Drop Non-dominant terms
+- Drop Non-dominant terms

 -What causes Space complexity?-
-Variables
+- Variables
-Data Structures
+- Data Structures
-Function Call
+- Function Call
-Allocations
+- Allocations

 Step By Step through a problem:
 1. When the interviewer says the question, write down the key points at the top (i.e. sorted array).
 Make sure you have all the details.
 Show how organized you are.